getcarina/getcarina.com/_includes/install-dvm.md

 #### Windows

 PowerShell performs the initial installation; you can use dvm with PowerShell or CMD after it is installed.

-Open a PowerShell command prompt and execute the following command:
+Open PowerShell, and then run the following command:

 ```powershell
 > iwr 'https://download.getcarina.com/dvm/latest/install.ps1' -UseBasicParsing | iex